-Most threats comes from within a company and it happens due to lack of knowledge and failing to use best practices.
-Oftentimes, these threats come in the form of a phishing emails.
-This is especially true for small and medium sized companies.
+Most threats come from within a company and it happens due to a lack of knowledge and failure to use best practices.
+Oftentimes, these threats come in the form of phishing emails.
+This is especially true for small and medium-sized companies.

 From a data recovery point of view, there are two scenarios if a company loses data from a breach:

-- First if there is a backup, then the businesses can restore the backed-up data.
-While some data may be lost, depending on when the last back up was made, it’s often no more than a day of data.
+- If there is a backup, then the businesses can restore the backed-up data.
+While some data may be lost, depending on when the last backup was made, it’s often no more than a day of data.
 In this situation, most of the data can be restored.

-- The second scenario, the company needs to rebuild its own database from scratch.
+- If there is no backup, the company needs to rebuild its own database from scratch.
 This takes a lot of time and is not an ideal situation.